-In second post, I show how know the difference between delegation and abdication is crucial.
+In my second post, I show how knowing the difference between delegation and abdication is crucial.
 If you can willingly let go and delegate but not abdicate, there’s one more factor to consider: minimize the staff you put between you and the outsourcer.

 Suppose you need to review one of your client’s portfolios.
 You call to discuss the strategic changes and the couple’s 10-year-old child answers the phone.
 Would you discuss the financial goals with the child, have the child relay those concerns to his parents and then in turn repeat the parents’ answers to you?
 Putting layers of staff between you and your outsourcer has the same effect as discussing financial goals with a 10 year old.

 The more laps communication must travel to get from you to your outsourcer, the less likely you’re going to be able to swim the entire race.
 This principle holds true even if the assistant in the middle is a virtual one.
-I do successfully work for managers where I must I regularly communicate with their other outsourcers, but only if the manager takes responsibility for communicating critical information directly.
+I do successfully work for managers where I regularly communicate with their other outsourcers, but only if the manager communicates critical information directly.

-So if you’re bouncing on the diving board considering whether you should you leap into outsourcing, ask yourself three questions:
+So if you’re bouncing on the diving board, considering whether you should you take the plunge into outsourcing, ask yourself three questions: